github/docs/content/code-security/supply-chain-security/end-to-end-supply-chain/securing-code.md

 Besides your code, you probably need to use secrets in other places.
 For example, to allow {% data variables.product.prodname_actions %} workflows, {% data variables.product.prodname_dependabot %}, or your {% data variables.product.prodname_codespaces %} development environment to communicate with other systems.
 For more information on how to securely store and use secrets, see "[Encrypted secrets in Actions](/actions/security-guides/encrypted-secrets)," "[Managing encrypted secrets for Dependabot](/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/managing-encrypted-secrets-for-dependabot)," and "[Managing encrypted secrets for your codespaces](/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)."
 {% endif %}

-{% ifversion ghes > 3.2 %}
+{% ifversion ghes > 3.2 or ghae %}
 Besides your code, you probably need to use secrets in other places.
-For example, to allow {% data variables.product.prodname_actions %} workflows or {% data variables.product.prodname_dependabot %} to communicate with other systems.
-For more information on how to securely store and use secrets, see "[Encrypted secrets in Actions](/actions/security-guides/encrypted-secrets)", and "[Managing encrypted secrets for Dependabot](/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/managing-encrypted-secrets-for-dependabot)."
+For example, to allow {% data variables.product.prodname_actions %} workflows{% ifversion ghes %} or {% data variables.product.prodname_dependabot %}{% endif %} to communicate with other systems.
+For more information on how to securely store and use secrets, see "[Encrypted secrets in Actions](/actions/security-guides/encrypted-secrets){% ifversion ghes %}" and "[Managing encrypted secrets for Dependabot](/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/managing-encrypted-secrets-for-dependabot)."{% else %}."{% endif %}
 {% endif %}

 ## Keep vulnerable coding patterns out of your repository